jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 - Understand what assets you have, and how to protect them
     - **physical security controls**: such as perimeter security and environmental controls
         - control access and the environment
-    - **logical access controls**: technical controls used to protect access to information, systems, devices, and applications
+    - **logical access controls**: automated systems that auth or deny access based on verification that identify presented matches that which was previously approved; technical controls used to protect access to information, systems, devices, and applications
         - includes authentication, authorization, and permissions
         - permissions help ensure only authorized entities can access data
         - logical controls restrict access to config settings on systems/networks to only authed individuals